Police Misconduct Hearings

 Police Appeals Tribunals

 Police Appeals Tribunals (PATs) hear appeals against the findings of gross misconduct brought by police officers or special constables.
-PATs are currently governed by Police Appeals Tribunal Rules 2020.
+PATs are currently governed by the Police Appeals Tribunal Rules 2020.

 Members of the public can attend Appeal hearings as observers but are not allowed to participate in proceedings.
 The Office of the Police & Crime Commissioner for Surrey is responsible for appointing the chair to conduct the proceedings.